Last minute holiday classroom treats

 - Use chocolate frosting to secure Oreo to top of marshmallow head, then again to secure Rolo to top of cookie to create a hat.

-- Finish off by tying "scarf" around your snowman's neck and your classroom treats are ready to go!
+- Finish off by tying Fruit by the Foot scarf around your snowman's neck and your classroom treats are ready to go.